 Here are some simple things you can do to ensure your vehicle stays in good running condition:

-If you plan on visiting a dealership for the first time, this is how the experience usually goes:
+If you plan on visiting a dealership for the first time, this is how it might go:

-This process is even more frustrating if you have bad or no credit as many dealerships and financial institutions are not prepared or willing to work with you.
+This process is even more frustrating if you have bad or no credit because your application for finance could get denied.